dustinwhisman/dustinwhisman.com/pages/writing/so-you-want-to-migrate-hundreds-of-pages.md

 ## The Final Result

 After accounting for edge cases and fixing some bugs, this process went surprisingly smoothly after all the files were copied over.
-The biggest headache wasn't even related to the content–it was mostly routing logic that was caused by a complicated server setup.
+The biggest headache wasn't even related to the content—it was mostly routing logic that was caused by a complicated server setup.

 The pages weren't broken, partly because we specifically ran this against pages without back-end dependencies, but also because we managed to get a one-to-one copy of each page pretty reliably.
 Would I recommend this approach for every CMS migration?
 No. But it did a pretty good job given the constraints of the project.